Royal Livingstone Express

 • Crossing the 198 m Victoria Falls Bridge deck-arch structure (built 1905) with heritage loading limits

-• Rainy-season (November–April) line-vegetation and earthworks management on the Mulobezi branch
+• Rainy-season (November–April) line-vegetation and earthworks management on the 350 km Mulobezi branch

 • Sourcing South African wine and five-course menu supplies in remote Livingstone with limited cold-chain infrastructure